Andrew Mansioun: Mary, Queen of Scots

 On 28 December 1561, Mary, Queen of Scots made him 'Master Wrycht and Gunnare ordinare' for life.
 For this, Andrew had a monthly salary of £8-6s-8d.
 In August 1579, on his death, the position was given to his son Francis.

+Andrew Mansioun and several of the royal gunners and wrights went north to Aberdeen at the time of the battle of Corrichie in October 1562.

 The queen is known have had the configuration of some of her beds altered.
 It has been suggested a payment of £120 Scots to Mansioun in May 1566 was for making a cradle in expectation of the birth of Prince James at Edinburgh Castle.

 Nicholas Guillebault the upholsterer

 Mary, Queen of Scots had her own French carpenter or upholster in her household to make and mend her furniture, beds, coffers and palace fixtures, Nicolas Guillebault.
 He was described as a valet de fourriére and menusier.
 His companion was Pierre Somville or Domville.
 There are several payments to "Nycolas Guillebank" in the treasurer's accounts, which show that he did some upholstery, but they do not give much detail of his work.
+Another menusier, Mathieu, lined boxes and covered bed posts in November 1562.

-Guillebault upholstered chairs, stools, and a close stool in October 1566.
+In June 1564, Nicholas worked with an embroiderer to cover and line a casket with black velvet and black satin which Mary used to keep her papers in.
+Guillebault upholstered chairs, stools, and a close stool in October 1566, and covered stools and chairs with "peaux de marroquy", Morocco leather, in October.
 He was paid for upholstering a chair for James VI at Stirling Castle with blue velvet in October 1567.